Mizuno Tadashige

 Mizuno Tadashige (水野 忠重) was a vassal of the Oda clan and later the Tokugawa clan following the later years of the Azuchi-Momoyama period of the 16th century.

 Biography

 Mizuno Tadashige was the son of Mizuno Tadamasa and the brother of Mizuno Nobumoto.
 His first name was Tadakatsu.

-In 1558, Tadashige participated in a battle under the Oda clan in Owari.
+In 1558, Tadashige participated in the Battle of Ukino under the Oda clan in Owari.
 He was the first to clash with his enemy, breaking through with his spear, and then handed the head over to his brother, Tadatsugu, who took it.
 When Nobunaga heard this, he was impressed that it was a better deed than taking the head himself.